PILGRIMAGE OF A PROMISE

 Rick Hagans' Walk Across America

-Thirty-two years ago Rick Hagans' Christmas was down in the dumps.
+Thirty-one years ago Rick Hagans' Christmas was down in the dumps.
 He wasn't 'feeling down,' he was literally down in a dump.
 Rick and some friends had gone down to the impoverished border region along the Rio Grande to give some Christmas gifts to the children there.
 On their last day in Mexico, they had followed vultures to a garbage dump, to a sight that seemed more of Dante's Inferno than the world we live in.
 There, in a smoldering pit of garbage, were people picking through the trash for a bit to sell or a bite to eat.
 Rick and his friends went down into the pit to meet the people laboring there amidst the smoke and smoulder.
 They found out that those working through the rubbish actually

 lived right there in the dump.
 To the eye, it was hard to tell what was trash or humanity.
 But the heart always sees with more clarity than the eye, and Rick's heart was immediately drawn to the rubbish pickers he met there, especially the ragamuffin children smiling up at him through the smoke.
 A scene like that shakes you.
 Rick's team gave out gifts to